Department of the Army, U.S. Army Corps of Engineers, DoD.

 (2) Balance between large and small projects, as defined in the Estuary Habitat Restoration Strategy.

 VIII.
 Project Selection and Notification

-The Secretary will select projects for funding from the Council's prioritized list of recommended projects after considering the criteria contained in section 104(c) of the Act, availability of funds and any reasonable additional factors.
-It is expected that the Secretary will select proposals for implementation approximately 100 days after the close of this solicitation or 30 days after Start Printed Page 2522receiving the list from the Council, whichever is later.
-The Secretary will also recommend the lead Federal agency for each project to be funded.
+The Secretary will select projects for funding from the Council's prioritized list of recommended projects after considering the criteria contained in section 104(c) of the Act, availability of funds and reasonable additional factors.
+It is expected that the Secretary will select proposals for implementation approximately 100 days after the close of this solicitation or 30 days after receiving the list from the Council, whichever is later.
 The Non-Federal Sponsor of each proposal will be notified of its status at the conclusion of the selection process.
-Staff from the appropriate Federal agency will work with the Non-Federal Sponsor of each selected project to develop the cost-sharing agreements and schedules for project implementation.
+Staff from the appropriate Corps Districts will work with the Non-Federal Sponsor of each selected project to develop the cost-sharing agreements and schedules for project implementation.

 X. Application Process